 Property Damage in an Accident

-To minimize lawsuits and to ensure victims of car accidents can be properly compensated, all 50 states mandate that some amount of liability insurance — or other proof of financial responsibility — must be obtained in order to legally drive a motor vehicle.
+To minimize lawsuits and to ensure victims of car accidents can be properly compensated, all 50 states mandate that some amount of liability insurance — or other proof of financial responsibility — must be obtained to legally drive a motor vehicle.

 If you are in an accident for which you are responsible, the insurance company will pay for the other party’s bodily injuries and property damage up to the amount of coverage you purchased.

 If the damages from the accident exceed the coverage limitations of liability car insurance, then you are responsible for paying the difference.

 It is usually recommended to carry more than the minimum state required coverage amounts to be sure you have sufficient coverage to cover the costs of an accident.
 Experts recommend liability coverage of 100/300/100.

 Collision Insurance for Property Damage